rudibroekhuizen/puppet-role_topdesk/README.md

 ## Overview

 Module to apply the puppet-topdesk module.
 This modules contains the user data.
-Some data is read from yaml file.
+Some data is read from yaml data.

 ## Module Description